French

 Program Requirements

-Students must complete 8.0 credits in French, of which at least 2.0 credits must be at the C- or D-level, including:
+Students must complete 8.0 credits in French, including 2.0 credits at the C- or D-level, of which 0.5 credit must be at the D-level, as follows:

 FREA01H3 Language Practice I